 Who is involved in the trials and where will the buses be operating?

-In regional Victoria, Seymour Passenger Services will trial three electric buses operating from its Seymour depot, providing the first completely electric town bus network.
+In regional Victoria, Seymour Passenger Services will trial three electric buses operating from its Seymour depot, providing the first complete electric town bus network.

 How were the trial operators selected?